-- Staff roles and responsibilities.
-Which staff member(s) are responsible for speaking with the immigration agent?
+• Staff roles and responsibilities.
+Which staff member(s) are responsible for speaking with the

+- immigration agent?
 Who will notify other on-site staff of the agent's presence?
-Are there staff off-site (such as an executive director, board member, or lawyer) or community partners (such as an immigrant rights organization) that should be notified of the agent's visit?
+Are there offsite staff (such as an executive director, board member, or lawyer) or community partners (such as an immigrant rights organization) that should be notified of the agent's visit?
 Who is responsible for contacting them? - How staff should interact with federal immigration agents.
-The designated employee should ask the agent for their credentials and authorization permitting access to your program property.
+The designated employee should ask the agent for their credentials and authorization permitting them access to your program's property.
 This includes a judicial warrant and permission from a supervisor.
-Except in "exigent circumstances" of national security or other threats to public safety, you don't have to allow an agent into your program without this documentation.
-If the agent has the proper credentials, permission to enter the building from a supervisor, and a judicial warrant (or cites exigent circumstances), a designated employee should accompany the agent while they are present on your property and document all events.
+Except in "exigent circumstances" of national security or other threats to public safety, you do not have to allow an agent into your program without this documentation.
+If the agent has the proper credentials, permission to enter the building from a supervisor, and a judicial warrant (or cites exigent circumstances), a designated employee should accompany the agent while they are present on your property and thoroughly document all events that happened while the officer is present.
 In any case, staff safety remains a priority.
 Staff members should never physically interfere with an agent. - How you'll minimize disruption.
-As much as possible, staff should avoid the possibility of children or their parents seeing or coming into contact with federal immigration agents. - How you'll notify parents.
-In the event of an enforcement action, it's important to alert parents of the agent's arrival and departure-especially if agents are present at or around drop-off or pick-up.
+As much as possible, staff should avoid the possibility of children or their parents seeing or encountering federal immigration agents. - How you'll notify parents.
+In the event of an immigration enforcement action, it is important to alert parents of the agent's arrival and departure-especially if agents are present at or around drop-off or pick-up.
 Any notifications sent to parents should inform them of the steps being taken to protect their children and their private information.